 If you go to Home Depot asking for wallcovering primer and then explain that you need it to prime the walls so you can put up wallpaper, they’ll stare at you blankly.
 Then they’ll say this (in a southern accent): “Welllll, ma’am, we don’t got none of that, ‘cuz people are takin’ dooowwwwn wallpaper now, don’t ya know!”

 If you go to Lowe’s and ask the same thing, they’ll say, “Of course!
 It’s right here.”
 The same thing will happen if you ask about brass.

 Moral of the story: If you want what was cutting edge in light fixtures and tile ten years ago, go to Home Depot.
 If you want what was cutting edge five years ago, go to Lowe’s.
 If you want what’s cutting edge right now, go to a higher-end design showroom like Ferguson.
 Then you can see the awesome stuff they have and go try to find something similar for cheap at ReStore.
 At least, that’s what we do.

-Our next-door neighbors have the exact same house as we do on the inside; the only two in the neighborhood like this, as far as we know.
-Whenever we go to their house and get used to the neat- and cleanness of it, we about fall over from over-stimulation upon walking in our own house.
+Our next-door neighbors have the exact same house as we do on the inside; they are the only two in the neighborhood like this, as far as we know.
+Whenever we go to their house and get used to the neatness- and cleanness of it, we about fall over from over-stimulation upon walking into our own house.
 We have an issue with visual clutter right when you walk in.
 I think it was the cubbies in my sewing area with all the little craft supplies in them (not to mention all the coats/backpacks/toys/books/beach towels/stuffed animals/games everywhere).